Wetherby: Present day

 Goldenfry, which started as a fish and chip shop but which now makes other products including own-brand gravy for every UK supermarket, is situated on Sandbeck Way.
 Inspirepac has a factory on Sandbeck Lane.

-The ICC Group is a multi national UK IT reseller and service provider which started in 1998.
-ICC has its HQ at Sandbeck Lane.
+The ICC Group is a multi national UK IT reseller and service provider, which was founded in 1998; it has its HQ at Sandbeck Lane.
 Supporting over 10% of the FTSE100, it specialises in HP/IBM and Dell products and associated IT services.

+Proactis, a leading modular Source-to-Pay solutions provider, has been in based in Wetherby since 1996.
+Despite transitioning to a remote first workforce in 2020, the company still retains a large office in the town centre.

 Farnell opened its first factory in 1956 on the York Road Industrial Estate, leasing some former W.D.
 Nissen huts.
-By 1963 it required new premises and moved to the Sandbeck Industrial Estate.
-In 1997 GSM Valtech Industries Limited GSM purchased the metalwork fabrication site of Farnell Electronics.
-GSM Valtech's operations were transferred to the Wetherby site, increasing the manufacturing area to 28,000 sq ft and gaining staff with 40 years’ experience in manufacturing electronic enclosures.
+By 1963, it required new premises and moved to the Sandbeck Industrial Estate.
+In 1997, GSM Valtech Industries purchased the metalwork fabrication site of Farnell Electronics.
+GSM Valtech's operations were transferred to the Wetherby site, increasing the manufacturing area to 28,000 sq ft and gaining staff with 40 years' experience in manufacturing electronic enclosures.
 Substantial investment followed.
 The company specialises in the manufacture and wholesale distribution of electrical, electronic and measurement, control and instrumentation equipment.
 In the 1990s the company moved to offices in Armley.

 The Forensic Science Service had a laboratory in Wetherby on Sandbeck Way.
-This closed in 2012 and has been demolished, with a new housing estate now on the site.
+This closed in 2012 and has been demolished, with a new housing estate built on the site.
 HM Prison Wetherby is located on York Road.

-The Horsefair Centre has a Morrisons supermarket, Boots the Chemist, Superdrug, Card Factory and other shops.
-It was built in the 1970s It was redeveloped between 2002 and 2005 when Morrisons bought the entire centre, demolished the old Co-op and built a brand new store, which opened in 2003.

-Kwiksave closed and reopened as a Sainsbury's, the fourth supermarket, competing with the Co-op, Marks and Spencers and the largest, Morrisons.
-An Aldi has opened in 2017 on Sandbeck Lane.

-Since the closure and demolition of the cattle market in 2001, the site has been redeveloped as a Marks & Spencer Food store, with apartments above.

-In August 2008 the Wetherby service station, operated by MOTO, opened on the B1224, A1(M) intersection.

-On 1 October 2008 the healthcare centre on Hallfield Lane was opened by Colin Burgon, the Labour Member of Parliament (MP) for Elmet.
+On 1 October 2008, the healthcare centre on Hallfield Lane was opened by Colin Burgon, the Labour Member of Parliament (MP) for Elmet.
 It was completed in May 2008 and services have been provided from the building since June 2008.
-The centre has a range of services these include podiatry physiotherapy and a baby clinic.
+The centre has a range of services including podiatry, physiotherapy and a baby clinic.

-Nearby Boston Spa is the home to the Martin House Hospice, which provides care and support to families of children with a short life expectancy.